Real Estate Law and Litigation

 Succession and Trust Litigation

-- We represented a succession in recovering the ownership of a business that was claimed to have been donated to the son by his father in the case Succession of Ackel v.
+- We represented a succession in recovering the ownership of a business that was claimed to have been donated to the son by his father in the case of Succession of Ackel v.
 Ackel.
 The court held that the decedent could not donate the whole of a community property asset, such as the business, without consent of his wife.
 As a result, the court found that the corporation was an asset of the estate and was not owned by the son.
 595 So.2d 739 (La.
 App.
-5 Cir., 1992).
+5 Cir.
+1992).

 - We accomplished the removal of an appointed succession representative (executrix) on our clients’ behalf for the executrix’s failure to file annual accountings, in the case Succession of Cucchero, 845 So.2d 450 (La.
 App.
 2003).
-The court pointed out that annual accountings would have allowed the trial court to easily compare payments made for attorney fees to the value of the succession’s assets, which would have been particularly relevant considering concerns over the amount of fees incurred.
+The court pointed out that annual accountings would have allowed the trial court to easily compare payments made for attorney fees to the value of the succession’s assets, which would have been particularly relevant considering concerns over the amount of attorney fees incurred.

 Significant Cases in Other Practice Areas